 How long will it take to become an Audit Manager at PwC?

-At PwC UK, it will take around 5 years to progress from a graduate new-starter to Audit Manager.
-This will involve a 3-year training contract and then 2 years as an Assistant Manager.
+At PwC UK, it will take around 5 years to progress from a graduate new-starter to an Audit Manager.
+This will involve a 3-year training contract and then 2 years as a Senior Associate.
 For those starting as an Apprentice, it will take 7-8 years to reach Audit Manager.

 How much can an Audit Senior Manager earn at PwC?